Roasted Delicata Squash Half Moons

 - 1 teaspoon chopped rosemary Add to list

 - 1 teaspoon salt Add to list

 - Freshly ground pepper, to taste Add to list

-Cut the stem end from the squash and cut the squash in half lengthwise.
-Scoop out the seeds.
-Cut each half in 1/2-inch thick slices crosswise on a bit of a diagonal.
-Toss the squash with the oil, rosemary, salt and pepper.
-Spread out in a single layer on a parchment-lined baking sheet.
+Cut the stem end from squash and cut in half lengthwise.
+Scoop out seeds.
+Cut each half into 1/2-inch-thick slices crosswise on a bit of a diagonal.
+Toss squash with oil, rosemary, salt and pepper.
+Spread out in a single layer on the prepared baking sheet.

 ABOUT OUR CHEF: Lynne Vea

 Lynne Vea is a graduate of the Executive Chef Program at Le Cordon Bleu, Paris and has been cooking with PCC Natural Markets since 2001.
 Featured on King-5’s "Gardening with Ciscoe," she demonstrates easy and delicious recipes using seasonal ingredients.